 top of page

-Digital playground management: NFC chip makes it possible
+Digital playground management: NFC tag makes it possible

 Thomas Bernert, an employee in the green and environment department of the town of Schwabmünchen, wanted a user-friendly solution via app for inspections and maintenance of playgrounds and the like.
 That was the starting signal for the "EineStadt" NFC app.
 And that's how it all came about: